LOADING ...

 Sir Joseph.

-Then hum at your leisure.
+Then hum this at leisure.
 (Giving him MS. music.)
 It is a

-song that I have for the use of the Royal Navy.
+song that I composed for the use of the Royal Navy.
 It is

-designed to independence of thought and action in the
+designed to encourage independence of thought and in the

-ower branches of the service, and to teach the that a
+branches of the service, and to teach the principle that a

-sailor is any man's equal, excepting mine.
+British sailor is any equal, excepting mine.
 Now, Captain

-Corcoran, a word with you in your cabin, on a and
+Corcoran, a with you in your cabin, on a tender and

 subject.